redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/07/README.md

 end
 ```

-The point here is that any expression can be used to evaluate a condition as long as an `i32` value is left on the top of the stack.
-The `if` statement then examines this `i32` value and if it is zero, this means `false`, and any non-zero value means `true`.
+The point here is that as long as an expression leaves an `i32` value on top of the stack, that value can be treated as a Boolean describing the outcome of a condition.
+The `if` statement then interprets the value as `false` if it is zero, and `true` for anything non-zero.

 It's as simple as that.